 You can install it using this command.

 branch.
-This should be placed in a YAML file (I called mine gh-pages.yml
+This should be placed in a YAML file (I called mine gh-pages.yml) in

 Here's the script I used.
 If you use this script then you might need to change various branch names and paths to match your setup.